Blaine137/Blaine137/README.md

 - 👯 I’m looking to find a team that will help expand my knowledge of Web Development.
 - 💬 Talk to me about code!
 - 📫 How to reach me: blaine.young3553@gmail.com or https://www.linkedin.com/in/blaineyoung137/
-- ⚡ Fun fact: When away from a computer, I am spending time outside adventuring!
+- ⚡ Fun fact: When away from a computer, I am spending time adventuring outside!
 - 🎓 I have an Computer Programming Associates Degree and a Full-Stack Javascript Development Certificate!
 - 💻 https://blaineyoung.tech